12. Autograd#

 Overall, this yields a descent direction of [−0.4x1,−0.4x2]

-Descriptively, this strategy is called steepest descent
+Descriptively, this strategy is called steepest descent.
+Commonly

-, it is the most basic optimization
+referred to as gradient descent, it is the most basic optimization

 algorithm in deep learning.